italia/eudi-wallet-it-docs/docs/en/trust.rst

      - **Description**
      - **Required**
    * - **authority_hints**
      - Array of URLs (String).
-It contains a list of URLs of the immediate superior Entities, such as the Trust Anchor or an Intermediate, that issues an Entity Statement related to this subject.
+It contains a list of URLs of the immediate superior entities, such as the Trust Anchor or an Intermediate, that issue an Entity Statement related to this subject.
      - |check-icon|
    * - **trust_marks**
      - A JSON Array containing the Trust Marks.